 Permission to waive a viva will only be granted by the Dean in exceptional circumstances.
-The Postgraduate Research Education Team would then notify the student of the examiners' wish not to hold a viva and the reasons for it, but they would be told that they have the right to have a viva if they wish.
+If approved, the Postgraduate Research Education Team would notify the student of the examiners' wish not to hold a viva and the reasons for it, but they would be told that they have the right to have a viva should they wish.